drscotthawley/drscotthawley.github.io/_posts/2017-5-5-Crash-Course-On-GANs.md

-# Crash Course on GANs
-(adding to this as I go)

-*This post is not necessarily a crash course on GANs.
+*(adding to this as I go) This post is not necessarily a crash course on GANs.
 It is at least a record of me giving myself a crash course on GANs.*

 ## Intro/Motivation
 I've been wanting to grasp the seeming-magic of Generative Adversarial Networks (GANs) since I started seeing [handbags turned into shoes and brunettes turned to blondes](https://github.com/SKTBrain/DiscoGAN)...